EclipsingLines/cline_brain/gd-template/README.md

-# Go Project Memory Bank Templates
+# Godot Project Memory Bank Templates

-This directory contains template files for setting up a structured Memory Bank for Go projects.
+This directory contains template files for setting up a structured Memory Bank for Godot game development projects.
 These templates provide a standardized way to document project context, technical decisions, and progress tracking.

 ## Overview